-So you check your credit score and find out it’s 650.
+So you check your credit score and learn that it is 650.
 But what does that number mean?
 Is 650 a good or bad credit score?

 650 vs. average?

 Will a 650 score cause you any problems?

 Even during prosperous economic times, this score would not be sufficient to qualify you for many mid-tier to high-end credit cards or for the best rates on auto loans.
 Now that the banks have tightened up after the great recession, a 650 score will do even less for you.

 That’s not to say you won’t qualify for any loans and lines of credit.
 However, a score of 650 will generally mean a higher interest rate for the ones you can actually qualify for.
-This can actually cost you quite a bit of money; the difference between a 0 percent or 12.99 percent APR and a 21.99 percent APR can cost you thousands of dollars extra, depending on the length of the loan (or how long you carry a balance).
+This can actually cost you quite a bit of money; the difference between a 0 percent or 12.99 percent APR and a 21.99% APR can cost you thousands of dollars extra, depending on the length of the loan (or how long you carry a balance).
 When it comes to credit cards, a score of 650 might mean a low credit limit.
 This can be inconvenient for large purchases.
-Plus, you’ll have to work extra hard to keep your balance low to avoid high credit utilization (which can hurt your credit score further).
+Plus, you’ll have to be very diligent in order to keep your balance low to avoid high credit utilization (which can hurt your credit score further).

 How can you improve your credit score?